CrowdStrike/glide-core/.changeset/green-months-pay.md

 '@crowdstrike/glide-core': patch
 ---

-When Tooltip is placed in a container that has `white-space: nowrap`, the `label` and `description` properly wrap.
+Tooltip's `label` and `description` now wrap even when placed in a container that has `white-space: nowrap`.